-The school also offers an engineer programme towards international qualifications and matriculation, metal technology, forging.
+The school also offers an engineer programme towards international qualifications and matriculation, metal technology and forging.